inoftrobinson/inoft_vocal_framework/README.md

  - Implement all the available features of Alexa and Google Assistant
  - Allow to have platform specific features in the codebase.
 For example, in Google Assistant you can have a caroussel, there is no such equivalent in Alexa.
  - Allow to create +90% of the skill code (Python code of course) with a cartographic (MindMap) tool like the Alexa SkillFlowBuilder.
+ - Create a CLI that will automaticly create a AWS lambda, an Alexa Skill, a Google Action, an API Gateway, and link everything together in a few seconds.

  ### Already available (the date are the releases date) :
  - Message, and speechs objects helpers (pick according to probability, remember automaticly the last interactions of the user, etc) (a long time ago)